danny087/Back-end-nc-news/README.md

 # Northcoders News Backend

 Welcome to my Northcoders News API!
-This is my CRUD API I made for my NC-news front end.
+This is my Crud API I made for my NC-news front end.
 The API has endpoint fetching data for articles, comments, topics and users.
 If a incorrect input is passed,you will receive an error meassge telling you how to fix this issue.

 This application was made for me to get to grips with everything I learnt while on the back-end side of the course at Northcoders.